The Dynamics of Globular Clusters and Elliptical Galaxies: Cross-sectional density

 Emission profiles of galaxies map surface luminosity per unit area as a function of galactic radius.
 These profiles are dependent on the volume density, but also on the mass-luminosity function and obscuration.
 With the assumption of uniform individual brightness profiles and no obscuration of deeper stars by dust, the number of stars per unit area as a function of radius in a galaxy of uniform density $\rho_f$, radius $r_f$ is simply:

 where $N(r)$ is the number density of stars observed per unit area.

-A more realistic relationship for globular clusters (GC) with density increasing towards the centre was initially described by \citet{1962AJ.....67..471K}.
-He presented an empirical formula that represented the density from centre to edge in globular clusters of the form:
+King\cite{1962AJ.....67..471K} presented an empirical formula for the density from centre to edge in GCs of the form:

 where $N(r)$ is the number of star counts per unit area, $k$ is a constant, $r_c$ is a scale factor that may be called the core radius, and $r_t$ is the value of $r$ at which the surface density $f\rightarrow0$.
-With these three parameters, a good correlation was demonstrated between this curve and the observed number/radius counts for several globular clusters.
+With these three parameters, a good correlation was demonstrated with the observed number/radius counts for several globular clusters.

 Referring to Fig.~\ref{fig:fig5}, the number density of stars observed, $N(r)$, across a chord of the GC in a core of depth $2L$, unit area $\Delta A$, at a distance $r$ from the centre is:

 where $\rho(r_l)$ is the density of the star field at radius $r_l=OA$ from the centre.